GenericMappingTools/gmt/doc_modern/rst/source/grdclip.rst

 .. only:: not man

-    grdclip - Clip the range of grid values
+    Clip the range of grid values

 Synopsis
 --------